 Most textbooks are rented to students and must be returned at the end of the year for reuse the following year.
 Therefore, it is important that texts be cared for properly.
 Students will be charged replacement costs for any damaged or lost textbooks or library books.
 Please see the textbook fine schedule below.
 In addition, penalties may be applied for overdue library books.

-Fine/% of cost of book Damages
+Damages Fine/% of cost of book

-Up to 100% 1.
-Loose Bindings/Cover Damage 2.
-Missing Page(s) 100% \$1 per page 3.
-Ink/Highlighter Marks 100%
+1. Loose Bindings/Cover Damage Up to 100%

+2. Missing Page(s) 100%

+Ink/Highlighter Marks \$1 per page

-4. Obscenities- drawn or written
+4. Obscenities- drawn or written 100%